tfassbender/LegendOfAsamnir/README.md

 ### Global Events

 Events that are not created in code, but in configuration (e.g. when touching an event object on the map) can be handled by the [GlobalEventListener](core/src/net/jfabricationgames/gdx/event/global/GlobalEventListener.java).
-This EventListener listens to all fired events and compares them to the event config of the events, that are configured in the JSON file [globalListenedEvents](core/assets/config/events/globalListenedEvents.json).
+This EventListener listens to all fired events and compares them to the event config of the events, that are configured in a global event configuration file, that is referenced from the JSON file [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json).
 If they match, the event is executed (e.g. to show a text on the screen when the player reaches a position or picks up a special item.
 See [Event Items](#event-items) and [Event Objects](#event-objects)).
 The *executionType*, that is configured in the global events is a value of the [GlobalEventExecutionType](core/src/net/jfabricationgames/gdx/event/global/GlobalEventExecutionType.java) enum, that defines how the event is to be executed.

 ### Conditional Events